 Chronic rushing through a never-ending to-do list feeds anxiety and heightens stress levels.
 Our bodies become addicted to rushing and our minds switch into autopilot with everything of high importance and needing to get accomplished quickly.

-Over the past two years I’ve experienced many changes as I’ve transitioned from one chapter to the next.
-The one constant through all of that change has been the acceptance of all that I am and the acknowledgement of knowing how much I can handle in a day without getting caught up in a constant cycle of rushing.
-When I needed to do work two or 3 times over because I didn’t do it right the first time, I began to see the value of patience and the cost of rushing.
+Over the past several years I’ve experienced many changes as I’ve transitioned from one chapter to the next.
+The one constant through all of the learning and change has been the acceptance of all that I am.
+Embracing and focusing on my strengths, giving myself grace for occasional side steps and the acknowledgement of knowing how much I can handle in a day without getting caught up in a constant cycle of rushing.
+When I found myself needing to do work two or 3 times over because I didn’t do it right the first time, I began to see the value of patience and prioritizing and the cost of rushing.

 Slowing down to achieve more and taking your time to do a job well done will give you a much-needed break from the constant hustle of the daily grind.
 If you’ve ever felt pressured by your to-do list and all the things you think you need to do, hopefully this writing will give you the permission you need to set yourself free.